 Coronavirus outbreak: India records highest spike of 75,000 COVID-19 cases; death toll over 60,000

-New Delhi, Aug 27: Union Health Ministry on Thursday said thatb India reported the highest single-day spike of 75,759 new coronavirus cases on Thursday, taking the total tally to 33,10,234.
+New Delhi, Aug 27: Union Health Ministry on Thursday said, India reported the highest single-day spike of 75,759 new coronavirus cases on Thursday, taking the total tally to 33,10,234.
 According to Health Ministry data, 1,023 new deaths pushed the death toll to 60,472.

 The health ministry said that the total confirmed coronavirus cases include 7,25,991 active and 25,23,771 recoveries.